-The idea came in 2013.
-I’ve yet to think about this project from 2013.
-I watched the TV and I saw some programmes talking about , surveillance videos, and my interest began.
-This kind of image, surveillance video image, is very special for me, because I had never experienced this before.
-Because this is a kind of condition of the person that they did not have awareness of they have been shooting this, because the motion pictures we watch today, including documentaries, I think most have been made of this kind of image.
+The idea came to me back in 2013 and I was focused on this project from that time.
+I was watching TV and I saw some programmes talking about surveillance videos.
+My interest began there.
+This kind of surveillance video image was very special for me, because I had never experienced this before.
+This is a kind of condition of the person that they did not have awareness of, that were being filmed.
+The motion pictures we watch today, including documentaries, I think most include these kind of images.

 How did you go about the process of locating the footage, and then choosing how to collect and assemble it?
 Did you have any preconception, or did it develop as you worked on the film?

-Firstly that I was surprised by this image, and I was interested in doing something with it.
-After that I begin to find out what I need from the image.
-At the beginning I asked my friends from the TV station, from the guardians of the apartment and everywhere to find some images, but at that time there was not that much.
-In 2015, by this time I think a lot of images have been uploaded toiCloud, so from that time so I really began to work on this project.
+Firstly, I was surprised by this image.
+I was interested in doing something with it.
+After that, I began to figure out what I could take from the image, and where I could find surveillance footage to work with.
+At the beginning I asked my friends from a TV station, then the guardians of the apartment we see.
+I went everywhere to find images, but at that time there was not that much.
+In 2015, a few years later, there were many images uploaded to iCloud, so I began to work on this project.

-I stopped using this kind of friend’s help from the company, from the other side, because it is not the normal way to get the image.
-All the images that are used in my film are downloaded from the internet, so that means they are already public.
+I stopped using this kind of friend’s help through the company because it is not the best way to get this image.
+All the images that are used in my film are downloaded from the internet, and that means they are already public.

 I noticed a photo in the press booklet where you’re standing with your crew, and you’re all looking at different computers with various footage on the screens.
 Did you have people collecting certain things or looking at certain channels?

-In our team we have four to five people, so their work is to download the files from the internet every day.
-In the beginning we did not really know how we can work with this, so we just began to classify all the images we downloaded.
-It means we have different to move through effects, and templates, and have people classify these images.
+In our team we had four to five people.
+Their work was to download the files from the internet every day.
+In the beginning we did not really know how to do this – how to work like this – so we started by classifying all the images we downloaded.
+It means we have different to move through effects and templates, for us to be able to have people classify these images.

 What happens in that stage of bringing it all into these different sections, and working through it?

 After that, we have the stories.
-We are trying to find a way to fit images fit to our story.
+We are trying to find a way to find images to fit to our story.
 For some of the images, we just do not have what we want to find, they’re classified.
-For example, if we need a scene, there is a ring and we need a car passing by, so we look at the broadcast, which has a camera that will be right, and we just wai for some days to see if a car passes by the camera for our video,, and we take it.
+For example, if we need a scene with a car passing by, we look at the broadcast and find a camera that works.
+We would wait for some days to see if a car passes by the camera for our video, sometimes, but we would use that.

 There’s a lot in this movie that couldn’t have been made ten years ago, as you said.
 I feel like it’s a movie where the footage you’re taking from is trending towards becoming more available.
 In using a lot of surveillance footage and streaming footage, what did you hope the film would be able to say in taking that on, I guess privacy and the internet is kind of growing prevalence?

-What we really want to talk about in my film is the relationship between the surveillance image and the real human being, so the relationship between these two.
-If I have a story, for example a love story, the boy falls in love with a girl in my movie but the images, what I use, is surveillance footage.
-If I am successful in using surveillance footage to create a film, that proves that there’s a really important relationship between… There is a relation between the human being and the surveillance image.
+What we really want to talk about in my film is the relationship between the surveillance image and the real human being.
+The relationship between these two.
+If I have a story, for example, a love story… the boy falls in love with a girl in my movie but the images I use are taken from surveillance footage.
+If I am successful in using surveillance footage to create a film, I think that proves that there’s a really important relationship between the human being and the surveillance image.

 The structure of the film utilises all of these elements of surveillance footage and streaming footage – did you have any considerations when it came to assembling it all?

 I think if you have this question, that maybe it was difficult for you to imagine using surveillance footage to tell a story.
-You don’t think it’s possible before that, is that right?
-Before watching his movie, what did you think?
+Did you think it was possible before watching this movie, that you could tell a story with these images?